Last updated 25 October 2021

 For the club to be found liable, it has to first be established that the player was an employee, and then that they were acting in the course of their employment when they injured the third party.
 While a participant is authorised to play according to the rules, and it is expected that there will be infringements of the rules during the course of play, infringements will only be tolerated up to a certain point.
-Thus, the authorisation of the use of illegitimate means that lead to serious injury of a third party will not be tolerated (see Canterbury Bankstown Rugby League Football Club Ltd v Rogers; Rogers v Bugden (1993) Aust Torts Reports ¶81–426 and McCracken v Melbourne Storm Rugby League Football Club and 2 Ors NSWSC 107).
-If the act of the employee was a spontaneous act of retributive justice, such as a punch thrown in a scrum in rugby, an employer will not be liable.
+Thus, using illegitimate means, especially deliberately, to cause serious injury will not be tolerated (see Canterbury Bankstown Rugby League Football Club Ltd v Rogers; Rogers v Bugden (1993) Aust Torts Reports ¶81–426 and McCracken v Melbourne Storm Rugby League Football Club and 2 Ors NSWSC 107).
+If the act of the employee occurred in a way unrelated to their sporting role (e.g. an assault at a nightclub), this would likely not come under the employer’s vicarious liability.
 However, a punch thrown after a scrum in a melee might result in liability for the employer if it can be shown that the melee and the punch were part of the game and thus part of the employee’s employment.

 Umpires and referees owe participants in a match a duty of care by sensibly applying the rules of the game.

 The factual context within which particular events take place will shape the duty of care.
 The level of care required is that which is appropriate in all the circumstances, and the threshold for liability is generally high because the officials only have limited prospective control over what occurs in the game.
 An umpire or referee is unlikely to be held liable for errors of judgment, oversights or lapses in applying the playing rules.
-However, liability may arise where the umpire or referee fails to ensure the safety of players by negligently allowing breaches of the rules, which endanger the safety of the players and ultimately lead to the injury of a player.
+However, liability may arise where the umpire or referee fails to ensure the safety of players by negligently allowing breaches of the rules that endanger the safety of the players and ultimately lead to the injury of a player.
 It follows, that an organising body that engages umpires or referees may also be vicariously liable as well as independently liable in negligence, if it can be established by the plaintiff that they suffered the injury because the umpire or referee had not undergone sufficient or proper training.

-Officials owe a duty of care to participants.
+Officials and coaches owe a duty of care to participants.
 For example, it is often the responsibility of an official (or the relevant council if they have responsibility for the field of play) to determine the playability of the field, including for training purposes.
 If they fail to ensure that the ground is in a safe condition to train or play on, the official may be in breach of their duty of care towards the plaintiff (see Wagga Wagga City Council v Mark Sutton NSWCA 34).
-And it is certainly the responsibility of officials to ensure safe standards of competition.
+And it is certainly the responsibility of officials to set safe standards of competition.
 A coach must ensure that their training methods are safe and appropriate to the skill level of the athlete.
 While a coach’s role is to ‘push’ their athletes, this must not be done carelessly by expecting the athlete to perform at a level that is too advanced.

-Importantly, sporting organisations, coaches and officials are responsible for providing first aid and emergency services to respond to any injury.
+Importantly, sporting organisations, coaches and officials should ensure that adequate first aid and emergency services are available to respond to any injury.
 The more dangerous the sport, the more comprehensive the service should be, particularly if there is little difficulty in terms of people power or cost to minimise the effects of a known sporting danger.

 Many parents coach or umpire junior sports.
 Obviously, as parents or carers of children, those people have a special responsibility to ensure children are not unnecessarily hurt.
-Where children are concerned, it is also necessary to recognise that those responsible for coaching or umpiring/refereeing children owe a higher duty of care than they would to adults, because a child is less able to appreciate the risks involved.
+Where children are concerned, it is also necessary to recognise that those responsible for coaching or umpiring/refereeing children may owe a higher standard of care than they would to adults, because a child is less able to appreciate the risks involved.

-Supervision of conduct is a critical element of the duty, especially in dangerous situations such as swimming training, trampolining, boxing and wrestling.
-The coach should have knowledge of anatomy and the injuries common to the particular sport, or playing or training when it is hot (for more information see Sports Medicine Australia’s UV Exposure and Heat Illness Guide).
+Supervision of activities is a critical element of the duty, especially in dangerous situations such as swimming training, trampolining, boxing and wrestling.
+The coach should have knowledge of anatomy and the injuries common to the particular sport, and risks of playing or training when it is hot (for more information see Sports Medicine Australia’s resources on hot weather).

-Coaches should be appropriately qualified or at least have a basic knowledge of the skills of coaching (the Australian Sports Commission offers free online basic coaching and officiating courses) and provide adequate preparation.
+Coaches should be appropriately qualified or at least have a basic knowledge of the skills of coaching (Sport Australia offers free online basic coaching and officiating courses) and provide adequate preparation.